SVG360: Editable Multiview Vector Graphics from a Single SVG: Introduction

 \section{Introduction}

-Editable vector graphics are central to modern design workflows, providing resolution independence, structural clarity, and precise editability.
-However, generating multi view consistent and fully editable vector graphics for a given object remains an open challenge.
-When designers attempt to present an existing vector illustration from a new viewpoint, they often need to manually redraw or adjust its structure to approximate the desired perspective.
-This manual process is both time consuming and prone to geometric and stylistic inconsistencies.
-Adobe Illustrator’s \emph{Turntable} (Beta)~\cite{adobeTurntableHelp} is one of the few publicly available end-to-end tools that generate multiple views from a single 2D vector artwork, yet it provides constrained angle control and discloses no technical specification.
+Editable vector graphics are central to modern design workflows because they provide resolution independence, compact structure, and precise editability.
+However, most SVG assets are authored as single-view two-dimensional illustrations.
+When designers need to present an existing vector artwork from a new viewpoint, they often have to manually redraw or adjust its paths, which is time consuming and can introduce geometric, stylistic, and color inconsistencies.
+Adobe Illustrator's Turntable (Beta)~\cite{adobeTurntableHelp} is one of the few publicly available tools for generating multiple views from a single 2D artwork, but it provides limited viewpoint control and discloses no technical details.

-The task of automatically generating multi-view consistent and fully editable SVGs, however, has not been extensively explored.
-We define this task as synthesizing a set of path level editable SVGs that preserve geometric and stylistic coherence across viewpoints.
-Solving this problem is particularly valuable for creative workflows such as turntable style visualization, multi-view logo and icon generation, and geometry consistent SVG asset editing.
-Bridging the gap between generative modeling and structured vector representation is therefore critical for enabling scalable and reliable design pipelines.